rabbitmq/tls-gen/README.md

 By default, certificate's CN ([Common Name](http://tldp.org/HOWTO/Apache-WebDAV-LDAP-HOWTO/glossary.html)) is calculated using `hostname`.

-It is possible to override CN with an environment variable:
+It is possible to override CN with a `make` variable:

     make PASSWORD=bunnies CN=secure.mydomain.local

+### Overriding Certificate Validity Period

+By default certificates will be valid for 3650 days (about 10 years).
+The period can be changed by overriding the `DAYS_OF_VALIDITY` variable

+    make PASSWORD=bunnies DAYS_OF_VALIDITY=365

+### Generating Expired Certificates

+It may be necessary to generate an expired certificate, e.g. to test TLS handshake and peer verification failures.
+To do so, set the certificate validity in days to a negative value:

+    make PASSWORD=bunnies DAYS_OF_VALIDITY=-7

 ### Overriding Number of Private Key Bits

-It is possible to override the number of private key bits with an environment variable:
+It is possible to override the number of private key bits with a `make` variable:

     make PASSWORD=bunnies NUMBER_OF_PRIVATE_KEY_BITS=4096

 ### Certificate Information